 - Smart watches/bands

-- Wireless sensors and IoT
+- · Activity and fitness monitors

-- Activity and fitness monitors Motion and tracking devices
+- Motion and tracking devices

-- Consumer electronics Home automation

 - Security and alarm systems

-- Consumer medical devices

-Package
+- Package

-4.7 mm x 4.7 mm, 12 x 12 BGA (131 pins / 81 GPIO)
+- 4.7 mm x 4.7 mm, 12 x 12 BGA (131 pins / 81 GPIO)

 Description

 Ambiq[®], the leader in low-power System-on-Chip (SoC) solutions, has once again raised the bar with the Apollo4 Blue Plus SoC.
 With the lowest dynamic and sleep mode power on the market, the SoC allows designers of next generation wearables and smart devices to take their innovative products to the next level.